-Live cell imaging is becoming a vital part of the research process, with advances made in the methodology and approach taking researchers forward in terms of accuracy and efficiency.
+Live-cell imaging is becoming a vital part of the research process, with advances made in the methodology and approach, taking researchers forward in terms of accuracy and efficiency.

 In addition, the current methods demand cumbersome protocols for antibody optimization and control experiments to avoid non-specific staining, which means the process is running at less than optimal efficiency.
-Furthermore, the use of fluorescent tagged proteins has many pitfalls, including reduction of transfection efficiency and abnormal localization and function of fused proteins.
+Furthermore, the use of fluorescently tagged proteins has many pitfalls, including reduction of transfection efficiency and abnormal localization and function of fused proteins.

-- Cells are not damaged due to fixatives, phototoxicity and protein overexpression.
+- Cells are not damaged due to fixatives, phototoxicity, and protein overexpression

-- The information captured from the cells is in its native state.
+- The information captured from the cells is in its native state

-- Time-lapse monitoring is continuous, meaning cellular behavior, processes and even subcellular organelles and macromolecules can be tracked in detail.
+- Time-lapse monitoring is continuous, meaning cellular behavior, processes and even subcellular organelles and macromolecules can be tracked in detail

-- Imaging can be done under more controlled conditions in media or buffered saline solutions.
+- Imaging can be done under more controlled conditions in media or buffered saline solutions

-- Remote monitoring of cellular processes, cell quality assessment and monitoring cell confluency is a viable option.
+- Remote monitoring of cellular processes, cell quality assessment, and monitoring cell confluency is a viable option

 Figure 1 | Basis of how phase delay is used to create contrast image.
 Simplified from Kasprowicz et al, 2017.

 The more prevalent label-free techniques rely on phase contrast (PC) and differential interference contrast (DIC), which employ optical setups in order to convert phase shifts caused by cells/intracellular features into changes in light wave amplitude.
 Both PC and DIC optics have their limitations, such as poor contrast and a marked lack of quantitative image segmentation.

 Compare this with the modern, quantitative phase imaging (QPI) technique which utilizes modalities to quantify the extent of any phase delay introduced by the sample in the form of pixel level information.
 Here, the pixel intensity is determined by the thickness and refractive index of the sample, which is a measure of the biomolecular composition and organization (3).
-Figure 2 explains the difference in the optics between PC, DIC and QPI techniques and a comparison of images obtained by the three above techniques is depicted in Figure 3.
-QPI techniques are fast evolving to provide vastly improved optical contrast and spatio-temporal information.
+Figure 2 explains the difference in the optics between PC, DIC, and QPI techniques, and a comparison of images obtained by the three above techniques is depicted in Figure 3.
+QPI techniques are fast-evolving to provide vastly improved optical contrast and spatio-temporal information.

-Figure 2 | Simplistic flowchart explaining basic difference in optical measurement in PC, DIC and QPI imaging techniques.
+Figure 2 | Simplistic flowchart explaining the basic difference in optical measurement in PC, DIC, and QPI imaging techniques.
 Adapted from Kasprowicz et al, 2017.

-Figure 3 | Representative images and line profile obtained from DIC, PC and QPI images of A549 cells.
+Figure 3 | Representative images and line profile obtained from DIC, PC, and QPI images of A549 cells.
 Note enhanced contrast and spatial resolution obtained by QPI techniques.
 Scale bar 50µm.
 Modified from Kasprowicz et al, 2017.